-“If we don't integrate what came up during our psychedelic experiences, then it’s just another cool story,” says Emma Knighton, LMHC, Psychotherapist Care Coordinator at Field Trip Health.
+“If we don't integrate what came up during our psychedelic experiences, then it’s just another cool story,” says Emma Knighton, LMHC and former Psychotherapist Care Coordinator at Field Trip Health.
 “We have to make it mean something for our everyday life.”

 What is the Integration step?

 Integration is where patients, along with one of Field Trip Health’s psychotherapists, distill and process the experiences, feelings or memories that were revealed during the administration of the psychedelic medicine and exploratory sessions.
 Self discovery can involve exploring triggers for anxiety or depression, facing and processing trauma, or understanding different personal insights that may have bubbled to the surface and presented themselves during the experience.
 These are discussed between the patient and therapist during integration to support and sustain your journey.